Alzheimer's disease: First symptoms

 The first symptoms are often mistakenly attributed to aging or stress.
 Detailed neuropsychological testing can reveal mild cognitive difficulties up to eight years before a person fulfills the clinical criteria for diagnosis of Alzheimer's disease.
 These early symptoms can affect the most complex activities of daily living.
-The most noticeable deficit is short term memory loss, which shows up as difficulty in remembering recently learned facts and inability to acquire new information.
+The most noticeable deficit is difficulty in remembering recently learned facts and inability to acquire new information.

-Subtle problems with the executive functions of attentiveness, planning, flexibility, and abstract thinking, or impairments in semantic memory (memory of meanings, and concept relationships) can also be symptomatic of the early stages of Alzheimer's disease.
+Subtle problems with the executive functions of attentiveness, planning, flexibility, and abstract thinking, or impairments in semantic memory (memory of meanings and concept relationships) can also be symptomatic of the early stages of Alzheimer's disease.
 Apathy and depression can be seen at this stage, with apathy remaining as the most persistent symptom throughout the course of the disease.
 People with objective signs of cognitive impairment, but not more severe symptoms, may be diagnosed with mild cognitive impairment (MCI).
 If memory loss is the predominant symptom of MCI, it is termed amnestic MCI and is frequently seen as a prodromal or early stage of Alzheimer's disease.
 Amnestic MCI has a greater than 90% likelihood of being associated with Alzheimer's.

 Early stage

-In people with Alzheimer's disease, the increasing impairment of learning and memory eventually leads to a definitive diagnosis.
+In people with early stage Alzheimer's disease, there is increasing impairment of learning and memory.
 In a small percentage, difficulties with language, executive functions, perception (agnosia), or execution of movements (apraxia) are more prominent than memory problems.
 Alzheimer's disease does not affect all memory capacities equally.
 Older memories of the person's life (episodic memory), facts learned (semantic memory), and implicit memory (the memory of the body on how to do things, such as using a fork to eat or how to drink from a glass) are affected to a lesser degree than new facts or memories.

 Language problems are mainly characterised by a shrinking vocabulary and decreased word fluency, leading to a general impoverishment of oral and written language.
 In this stage, the person with Alzheimer's is usually capable of communicating basic ideas adequately.
 While performing fine motor tasks such as writing, drawing, or dressing, certain movement coordination and planning difficulties (apraxia) may be present; however, they are commonly unnoticed.
 As the disease progresses, people with Alzheimer's disease can often continue to perform many tasks independently; however, they may need assistance or supervision with the most cognitively demanding activities.